LemmyNet/lemmy/CONCURRENCY_OVERLOAD.md

 5. Creation of url post does outbound HTTP connection to fetch image/excerpt of posting.
 Disable under instance overload.
 6. Turn off sign-up during instance overload?
 7. Turn off community creation?
+8. Shed updating of comment child counting and some aggregate counting until slower period
+9. Throw votes into an empty table and merge plus federate them in batch

 Right now there are hard-coded 24x7 throttles geared for performance.
 300 posts, 50 on community list, etc.